 - blowing on their thumb (in children) or into an empty syringe

-Atrial fibrillation (A-fib) results from complex waves in the upper and lower chambers of the heart causing an irregular heartbeat.
+Atrial fibrillation (A-fib) results from erratic signals in the upper chambers of the heart, causing an irregular heartbeat.
 It is a common arrhythmia.

 A person with A-fib